-- (a) An operator shall not operate a helicopter for the purpose of General Aviation operations otherwise than under, and in accordance with, the approvals and limitations of Specific Approvals issued for that helicopter.

-- (b) The pilot-in-command shall not conduct operations for which a specific approval is required unless such approval has been issued by the Authority.

-- (c) Specific approvals shall follow the layout listed in ICAO Annex 6, Part III, Appendix 5 and contain the information on the following required approvals;

-- (1) Low Visibility Operations;

-- (2) Operational credit for use of HUD/EVS;

-- (3) Performance Based Operations (PBN);

-- (4) Carriage of Dangerous Goods;

-- (5) Use of EFB (installed or portable);

-- (6) Use of CPDLC;

-- (7) Use of ADS-B Out;

-- (8) Use of ADS C:

-- (9) Required Communications Performance (RCP);

-- (10) Required Surveillance Performance (RSP); and

-- (11) Fractional Ownership management operations.
+- (a) An operator shall not operate a helicopter for the purpose of General Aviation operations otherwise than under, and in accordance with, the approvals and limitations of Specific Approvals issued for that helicopter. - (b) The pilot-in-command shall not conduct operations for which a specific approval is required unless such approval has been issued by the Authority. - (c) Specific approvals shall follow the layout listed in ICAO Annex 6, Part III, Appendix 5 and contain the information on the following required approvals; - (1) Low Visibility Operations; - (2) Operational credit operations for advanced aircraft, when used for low visibility operations; - (3) Performance Based Operations (PBN); - (4) Carriage of Dangerous Goods; - (5) Use of EFB (installed or portable); - (6) Use of CPDLC; - (7) Use of ADS-B Out; - (8) Use of ADS C; - (9) Required Communications Performance (RCP); - (10) Required Surveillance Performance (RSP); and - (11) Fractional Ownership management operations.